GoVanguard/legion/README.md

 ### Supported Distributions
 #### Docker runIt script

-runIt supports Ubuntu 18, Fedora 30, Parrot and Kali at this time.
+RunIt supports Ubuntu 18, Fedora 30, Parrot and Kali at this time.
 It is possible to run the docker image on any Linux distribution, however, different distributions have different hoops to jump through to get a docker app to be able to connect to the X server.
-Everyone is welcome to try and figure those hoops out and create a PR for runIt.
+Everyone is welcome to try to figure those hoops out and create a PR for runIt.

 #### Traditional Install

 We can only promise correct operation on Ubuntu 18 using the traditional installation at this time.
-While it should work on ParrotOS, Kali and others, until we have Legion packaged and placed into the repos for each of these distros it's musical chairs with regards to platform updates changing and breaking dependencies.
+While it should work on ParrotOS, Kali and others, until we have Legion packaged and placed into the repos for each of these distros, it's musical chairs with regards to platform updates changing and breaking dependencies.

 ### DOCKER METHOD